Self-hosted mouse click/keydown counter thingamajig =] (OS X/Wind0ngs lol)

 Make sure the path and version here match the library installed on your system.

-Then also make sure it links against the .a
+Then also make sure it links against the .dylib

-library files of the same version.
-If you happen to have v8.0.25 of the connector libs just like me, then you should be good to go.
+file of the matching version.
+If you happen to have the same version of the connector libs as used in the actual c0de, then you should be good to go.
 If it still n0 werkies or you have a different version, you gotta edit some shit.
 Most of the steps required to embed libraries are already done, so it should be a simple matter of:

 (where xx